Quick answer

 What nutrients does Spinach provide for babies?

-Spinach provides nutrients like fibre, iron, folate that support babies' growth and development.
+Spinach provides nutrients like fibre, vitamin C, iron, folate that support babies' growth and development.

 How long can I store Spinach for babies?